Hardware Connection Guide

 The Vital Recorder works on Windows operating systems, so you need a computer with a Windows system installed.
 The Vital Recorder has been tested on 32-bit and 64-bit versions of Windows Vista, 7, 8, 8.1, and 10.

 With a laptop, you can prevent the operating room from being crowded.
 Considering the expense issue, we also recommend the low-cost Windows Tablet.
 Most tablets have similar specifications so you can choose whatever you like.
-However, it is recommended that you have a full-size USB port, and if necessary, use a USB hub.
+However, since multiple devices need to be connected, a system with several full-size USB ports is recommended for stable operation.
+If necessary, you may use a USB hub to expand the number of available ports.

 There are two types of serial cable: direct cable and cross cable.
-Note that this is defined by the connection of the wires inside the cable, so there is no apparent difference.
+Note that this is defined by the connection of the wires inside the cable, so there is no apparent difference in appearance.

 http://cableguy.com/shop/mall.php?cat=025013001&query=view&no=15641